Scuppernong: In music

 Scuppernong is a piece for piano in three movements by John Wesley Work III.

 Broomstraw Philosophers and Scuppernong Wine is a song written by country artist, Larry Jon Wilson.

 In literature

 Scuppernongs are mentioned in chapters 4, 5, and 22 of To Kill a Mockingbird.

+Scuppernong wine is mentioned in Truman Capote's short story Jug of Silver.

 Scuppernongs are also mentioned in Charles W. Chesnutt's 1899 collection of short stories The Conjure Woman.
+It is the subject of Chesnutt's short story "The Goophered Grapevine" which was first published in "The Atlantic Monthly" in August 1887.

 They are also mentioned by the name "scupadine" in chapter 6 of Salvage the Bones.

 "In the Scuppernongs" is the title of a chapter in Go Tell the Bees That I Am Gone, the ninth book in the Outlander series by Diana Gabaldon.

 In the movie The Bad Seed, Rhoda Penmark talks about the "Scuppernong arbor" in the family's yard.
 In William Faulkner's novel Absalom, Absalom!, Thomas Sutpen, and Wash Jones drink whiskey and laugh together in the Scuppernong arbor on Sutpen's estate.

 Scuppernongs are mentioned in Chapter 25 of MacKinlay Kantor's Civil War novel Andersonville.

+In television

+In The Dukes of Hazzard: Hazzard in Hollywood, pickled scuppernongs are the secret ingredient in Uncle Jesse's barbecue sauce recipe.